Russell Westbrook: Down season (2021–22)

 On January 4, 2022, in a 122–114 win over the Sacramento Kings, Westbrook had his first game without turnovers since March 14, 2016.
-In January 19, he was benched by Lakers head coach Frank Vogel in the final four minutes of a home loss against the Indiana Pacers.
-On January 29, in a 114–117 loss to the Charlotte Hornets, he scored 35 points, of which 30 in the second half (16 points in the fourth quarter from a 20-point deficit) were the most by any Laker since Kobe Bryant's last game on April 13, 2016.
-For the third time in his career and the first since 2015, Westbrook missed the playoffs after a 110–121 loss to the Phoenix Suns.
-Following Vogel's firing after the season, he said, "I'm not sure what his issue was with me."
+On January 19, he was benched by Lakers head coach Frank Vogel in the final four minutes of a home loss against the Indiana Pacers.

+On April 5, 2022, the Lakers were defeated, 121–110, by the Phoenix Suns.
+This defeat eliminated the team from obtaining a playoff berth.
+The 2021–22 season was the third season in Westbrook's career (and the first since 2015) in which he missed the playoffs.
+Vogel was fired after the season.
+Following Vogel's firing, Westbrook said, "I'm not sure what his issue was with me."
 The coach had kept him in the starting lineup all season despite pressure to bring him off the bench.
 Westbrook attended new head coach Darvin Ham's introductory press conference, where the coach said "Russell Westbrook is one of the best players our league has ever seen, and there's still a ton left in the tank."
 He said a common theme of their meetings was "sacrifice".
 Westbrook opted in to the final year of his contract for 2022–23, valued at $47 million.

 Sixth man role (2022–23)

-After severing ties with his agent, Thad Foucher of Wasserman, in July 2022, Westbrook signed Jeff Schwartz of Excel Sports for his representation on August 1, 2022.
-During the off-season, the Lakers acquired point guards Patrick Beverley and Dennis Schröder.
-On October 28, Westbrook came off the bench for the first time since his rookie season and chipped in with 18 points and 8 rebounds in a 111–102 loss to the Minnesota Timberwolves.
-On December 9, Westbrook recorded his first career triple-double off the bench with 12 points, 11 rebounds, 11 assists and four steals in a 133–122 overtime loss to the Philadelphia 76ers.
-He became only the second Laker with a triple-double off the bench after Magic Johnson.
-On December 16, Westbrook put up a triple-double with 15 points, 11 rebounds, and 12 assists off the bench in a 128–106 win over the Denver Nuggets.
-He also became the first player in Lakers history to put up multiple triple-doubles off the bench.
-On December 28, Westbrook passed Charles Barkley for 28th place on the NBA's all-time scoring list.